hmortimore69/web-programming-coursework/README.md

 You can also visit a race by visiting `/race/{raceid}` - of which raceid is an incremental number assigned to each race.
 In the display of this table, a database query is ran to retrieve all the data related to this race.
 It is then formatted into JSON, passed back to the frontend, and displayed in the table.

-The table, by default, has ID, Name, Bib Number, Attended, and Finish.
+The table, by default, Name, Bib Number, and Finish.
 This is because all races have these features no matter what.
 If, and only if, the race has checkpoints then the database query picks up on this and the front-end JS will generate as many columns as needed to display this.
 The values for attended are stored as booleans, so displaying them I used the ternary operator to display Y/N correspondingly.

 Furthermore, when displaying checkpoint time, I had originally used timestamps, converting them using Date().
 This, whilst it worked, felt illogical - and less readable.